egel-lang/soul/README.md

 2. Whenever a constant is found on top of the stack, that gets swapped with whatever is underneath.

-Soul expressions exists of integers, strings, and words.
+Soul expressions exist of integers, strings, and words.
 Words may define other expressions.
 A Soul program runs until the stack is empty.